 Choosing Destiny as My Guiding Force

-I grew up in the Eastern Region of India, but my childhood was spent travelling across different cities and towns as my father was an Air Force Officer.
+I grew up in the Eastern Region of India, but my childhood was spent traveling across different cities and towns as my father was an Air Force Officer.

-My upbringing has helped me in having a holistic development and has stood me in good stead to adapt across various cultures and environments.
+My upbringing has helped me in having holistic development and has stood me in good stead to adapt to various cultures and environments.

-Since my school days, I have always been intrigued about the avenues that a professional degree opens up for oneself.
+Since my school days, I have always been intrigued by the avenues that a professional degree opens up for oneself.
 It was destiny that led me to become a Company Secretary (CS).

 After becoming a CS, I pursued an MBA in Finance to sharpen my corporate and strategic skills.

 My Fascination Led Me to Explore the World of Investment Banking